Are We Pushing Our Kids Too Hard In Youth Sports?

 You might be familiar with author Kurt Vonnegut’s famous story about meeting an archeologist at a dig who asked him a few simple questions that would change his life.
 Here’s how Vonnegut retells that chance encounter:

 “Do you play sports?
 What’s your favorite subject?
 And I (Vonnegut) told him, no, I don’t play any sports.
 I do theater; I’m in choir, I play the violin and piano, and I used to take art classes.
 And he went WOW.
 That’s amazing!
 And I said, Oh no, but I’m not any good at ANY of them.”
 And he said something then that I will never forget and which absolutely blew my mind because no one had ever said anything like it to me before.
 “I don’t think being good at things is the point of doing them.
 I think you’ve got all these wonderful experiences with different skills, and that all teach you things and make you an interesting person, no matter how well you do them.”

-Jones gives many other practical tips in this article, but she sums it up with this, “Kids will still get messages from their peers and the media, but if you are their rock at home, reinforcing the message that it’s OK NOT to be perfect and that it’s OK to slow down and enjoy the process, then we can help them to be more balanced and happy.
-Stop force-feeding them the wrong and dangerous message that they better get on the high-speed train going nowhere or all of life’s riches will pass them by; instead, preach: balance, fulfillment, and finding joy.
+Jones shares practical tips in this article, but she sums it up with this, “Kids will still get messages from their peers and the media, but if you are their rock at home, reinforcing the message that it’s Okay NOT to be perfect and that it’s Okay to slow down and enjoy the process, then we can help them to be more balanced and happy.
+Stop force-feeding them the wrong and dangerous message that they better get on the high-speed train going nowhere or all of life’s riches will pass them by; instead, preach balance, fulfillment, and finding joy.
 If they are self-motivated and driven to succeed in sports and school at a high level, that’s great.
 But let them drive that bus and instead be passengers in the back of that bus, cheering them on.

-If your child needs outside help, here are some resources:
+If your child needs help, here are some resources: